 - Select Value as the UI element type, which is a simple text box we can use to display the button state.

 - Value Options, define two: 0 = toggled off; 1 = toggled on

 Groups allow us to organize UI elements into logical groups in separate menu items.
 When you interacted with the Modulo earlier, there was a menu for LED that contained the LED control buttons, and another menu for Button that displayed the button state.
 Those menus are defined here in UI Control Groups.

-- In the nav bar, click UI Control Groups.
+- In the Navigation pane, click UI Control Groups.
 A mockup of the Afero mobile app is displayed.

 - Click an empty circle, then click the small icon next to the group name and give your group a name and icon.

 - From here, you can drag and drop any UI Controls from the right side of the window into the area under the menu.
 Drag both the LED switch and the button text box into the area under the menu.

 - Click Save in the upper-right of the window.